nerf-course/nerf-course.github.io/index.md

 ### [NGLOD](https://nv-tlabs.github.io/nglod/) @ CVPR 2021 – [arXiv](https://arxiv.org/abs/2101.10994)
 ![](https://raw.githubusercontent.com/nerf-course/nerf-course.github.io/main/images/NGLOD.png)
-*Combining embedded values from different LODs in NGLOD pipeline*
+*NGLOD combines learned embedded values from different LODs using trilinear interpolation at each level.*

 Neural implicit fields are usually stored in fixed-size neural networks and for rendering there is a computationally heavy and time consuming process of many queries from the network for each pixel.
 To allow real-time and high-quality rendering, NGLOD uses an Octree based approach to model an SDF function with different levels of detail.
 At every level of detail (LOD) there exists a grid with certain resolution.
 For each point the embedded values in the eight corners of all the voxels containing the point, up to the level of detail wanted, are trilinearly interpolated and summed and then passed through an MLP to predict the SDF value.